terryyin/rubygem_digger/notebook/Paper.md

 machine learning and the final data product.
 In my prototype software, each part may be built with a different programming language.

-The raw data collection, data processing, and data clear=ning part are built using the Ruby programming language.
+The raw data collection, data processing, and data cleaning part are built using the Ruby programming language.
 Choosing Ruby is because of the subject being studied is RubyGems.
 It's easier to use the same programming language to extract information.
 Another reason for choosing Ruby is the Ruby on Rails web